cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 kubectl get nodes

 # Setup Network Routes:
-python3 /usr/share/host/guest/all-nodes/gen-route-add.py cni NF}') 10.85.0.0 $(kubectl get nodes -o json | jq -j '[.items[].status.addresses[0].address] | join(" ")')
+Note all connectivity to master has been by ip address so far.
+This will allow pods to reach each other when they reside on different VMs python3 /usr/share/host/guest/all-nodes/gen-route-add.py cni NF}') 10.85.0.0 $(kubectl get nodes -o json | jq -j '[.items[].status.addresses[0].address] | join(" ")')